nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Exit Button

-Clicking the Exit Button will allow users to quit EduMate.
+Clicking the Exit Button will allow you to quit EduMate.

 [Return to the top](#table-of-contents)